Gamecube762/Macros/README.md

 Saving
 ---
 The plugin automatically saves macros during the save cycle of Worlds.
-By default, worlds save every 900 ticks(15 secconds).
+By default, worlds save every 900 ticks(45 seconds).
 This can be changed by `auto-save-interval` in global.conf.

 You can manually load and save by using `/macro save` and `/macro load`.